Fastcode/VisualMesh/readme/training.md

 It provides several different options for how to control the learning rate during training.

 - `static` will keep the same learning rate for the entire training.
-With static you only need to set the learning rate as an option
+With static, you only need to set the learning rate as an option
 - `lr_finder` is not designed to be used for training and instead will run through the learning rate finder algorithm to find an upper bound for valid learning rates
 - `one_cycle` will use the one cycle learning rate scheduler, which will start the learning rate at some low value, ramp it up to a higher value, and then back down.